MalakHenendeveloper/Ecommerce_App_/README.md

 🚀 E-commerce App

-E-commerce App is a Flutter application designed for browsing and shopping products.
-The app allows users to view products, add them to the cart, and proceed with checkout.
-It integrates with Firebase Firestore to store product details, cart information, and user orders.
+The E-commerce App is a Flutter application designed for browsing and shopping products.
+It allows users to view products, add them to the cart, and proceed with checkout.
 The app follows Clean Architecture for scalability and uses Bloc/Cubit for efficient state management.
-The app also includes features like user authentication, product search, and order tracking.
+It also includes features like user authentication, product search, and order tracking.
 🛠️ Technologies and Tools Used

 🏗 Flutter: The core framework for building the application.